 It’s your right to be worried about what warranties you are buying.
-The horror stories about this are all true.
+The horror stories told by HVAC companies are all true.
 In most cases, all that you are actually purchasing is just a piece of paper.

 However, in some cases, a warranty is one of the smarter purchases as some appliances are generally known for breaking down within 5 years.